edibotopic/edibotopic-website/content/notes/_log.md

 "Sales for this product have been effectively zero for six years but they doubled in the last quarter.
 Get this: 100% of our new clients wears blue face paint when she goes to the supermarket."

 This misleading use of ratios is everywhere.
 It is an infinitely renewable resource for toxic politics.
 In science it is sometimes given a false legitimacy by the assignment of a p-value.
-It is a most routine feature of data rhetoric, or persuasion by numbers.
+It is a most routine feature of data rhetoric, or persuasion by numbers, often at the expense of sense.

 _September 13th_